Higher order monotonicity and submodularity of influence in social networks: from local to global: From locally to globally

 \item Now we prove the equivalence of locally \adk property between $Gt$ and $Gt'$.
 To complete the construction of $Gt'$, we need to set the threshold function $\hat{f}_{v'}$ of each node $v'\in V'$.
-There are two classes nodes in $V'$ and we define the threshold functions of them separately. \begin{enumerate}[$\bullet$] \item For any node $v'\in V_D$, for any $S'\subseteq IN(v')$, the threshold function of $v'$ is defined as:
+There are two classes nodes in $V'$ and we define the threshold functions of them separately. \begin{enumerate}[$\bullet$] \item For every node $v'\in V_D$, for every $S'\subseteq IN(v')$, the threshold function of $v'$ is defined as: